memsql/starter_kits/adtech/looker/README.md

-1. After logging into your Looker instance, create a connection to your SingleStore cluster by visiting Admin > Connections > Add Connection.
+1. After logging into your Looker instance, create a connection to your SingleStore DB cluster by visiting Admin > Connections > Add Connection.
 Fill in the required fields, making sure to select `MemSQL` as the dialect.
 1. Visit Develop > Manage LookML Projects.
 1. Click "New LookML Project".
 1. Click "Enter Developer Mode".